Student-MP Climate Surgery 2020

 It builds on GLOBE International's educational engagement with schools at LCAW 2019, created in close collaboration with the World's Largest Lesson and London Sustainable Schools Forum.
 The lessons plans for teachers produced conclude with an exercise to write a Letter to their MP which dovetails with this effort.

-TO TAKE PART IN THE STUDENT-MP SURGERY ON FRIDAY 20 NOVEMBER 2020:
+HOW YOU CAN TAKE PART IN THE STUDENT-MP SURGERY ON FRIDAY 20 NOVEMBER 2020

 2. Email your MP with your request to meet with them on Friday 20, November as part of the Student-MP Climate Surgery during London Climate Action Week.